omaraljazairy/spanglish-api/README.md

 --------------
 This API is used as a backend system where Spanish words or sentences can be added and translated.
 It supports creating quizzes with quiz questions existing from the Spanish words.
 The results of the quizzes can be added here and fetched.
 Any interface can use it as a backend.
-This api is built using Python 3.9 and FastAPI with PostgreSQL as a database.
+This api is built using Python 3.9 and FastAPI with MariaDB as a database.

 ## Usage & endpoints
 --------------------